culturecreates/artsdata-data-model/_architecture/reconciliation.md

 * Place
 * Artsdata Event Type

-In the future we are planning to add Performing Arts Productions and Works.
 Give it a try using the [Test bench](https://reconciliation-api.github.io/testbench/#/client/https%3A%2F%2Fapi.artsdata.ca%2Frecon)!

 This API follows the documentation provided by the [W3C Entity Reconciliation Community Group](https://reconciliation-api.github.io/specs/latest/).

+The reconciliation service endpoint is `https://api.artsdata.ca/recon`.

 ## Manual reconciliation
 To manually add Artsdata IDs to your structured data: